-Total general funds totalling £5,674,492 are held as at 31 August 2021.
-There are £5,806,404 restricted funds held and £131,912 unrestricted funds held as at 31 August 2021 that are not available for general purposes of the academy trust.
+Total general funds of £7,064,544 are held as at 31 August 2022.
+The Trust has a total of £1.3m worth of carry forwards and commitments from 21-22 to deliver.
+Thus the 'real' adjust reserve position would then be nearer £5.7m.
+There are £6,930,026 restricted funds held and £134,518 unrestricted funds held as at 31 August 2022 that are not available for general purposes of the academy trust.
 Via the Trust's Audit, Finance & Resources Committee reserves are monitored.
 They are used to improve the school's buildings stock and where possible to increase accommodation.
 However, a prudent policy for the use of reserves is followed in view of uncertainty about future funding and in particular the introduction of a national funding formula.
 The MAT relies heavily on the DfE Minimum Funding Grant (MFG) and projected budgets over a 5-year period show a need to hold reserves to allow the MAT to down manage expenditure efficiently over a period of time as funding becomes tighter and staffing costs increase through pay rises, increased NI costs and increased pension contributions together with inflationary pressures.
 Within the overall reserve sum the trust had set aside a sum of £550,000 to act as a loan for the benefit of Reading Girls School as it transitioned through a period of expected pupil growth.
-The loan was agreed to enable the school to overcome diseconomies of scale experienced during this transitional period.
-However the loan requirement as at 31 August 2021 is £384,000 with repayment scheduled to be made by the school from 2022/23 onwards.
+The loan was agreed to enable the school to overcome diseconomies of scale experienced during this transitional period